fpirri/covid19/history/2020-04-25/README.md

 This document is very disorganized: I am trying to coordinate my thoughts, but I cannot find a common thread in the many things I read online.
 I need help.
 Do you have any suggestion?
 <br />
-If you like, you can 'open an issue' on github (2nd element in the top menu)

 ----